harbour/core/README.md

    hope they will be useful, but WITHOUT GUARANTEE that they are complete, accurate, non-infringing or usable for any purpose whatsoever.
    Contributors are NOT LIABLE for any damages that result from using Harbour in any ways.
-For more legal details, see [COPYING](COPYING.txt).
+For more legal details, see [LICENSE](LICENSE.txt).

    If you feel you can make Harbour better: contribute.
    [See how](CONTRIBUTING.md).